IUPUI student student struck by vehicle in downtown Indy

 While swerving to attempt to avoid the pedestrian, police say the vehicle then struck another car.

-The student was taken to a local hospital and was listed in “stable condition.”
+The student was taken to a local hospital and listed in critical condition.

 The driver stayed at the scene and cooperated with authorities.